 1.22 Applicants must respond to enquiries from the OAIC within the period provided unless there are circumstances warranting a longer period to respond.
 If an extension is required, a request must be made to the OAIC at the earliest opportunity within the period provided for response, and no later than two days before the period is due to expire.
 Requests must explain why additional time is required and propose a new date for response.
 Approval of an extension request is at the discretion of the OAIC.

-1.23 The Information Commissioner may use techniques that they consider appropriate to facilitate an agreed resolution of matters at issue in the IC review (such as alternative dispute resolution processes - s 55(2)(b)).
+1.23 The Information Commissioner may use techniques that the Information Commissioner considers appropriate to facilitate an agreed resolution of matters at issue in the IC review (such as alternative dispute resolution processes - s 55(2)).
 Where appropriate, the OAIC may invite applicants to attend a teleconference to engage in discussions with the agency or Minister’s office about the issues in dispute and to explore options for resolution, with a view to reaching agreement as to some or all of the matters at issue in the IC review.

 1.24 The Information Commissioner may decide not to undertake an IC review, or not continue to undertake an IC review, where an IC review applicant has failed to cooperate in progressing the IC review application or the IC review without reasonable excuse (s 54W(a)(ii)).